aquafir/ACE.BaseMod/Samples/QualityOfLife/Readme.md

 ### Property Defaults

-If `OverrideDefaultProperties` is set, whenever a property is set to something from a `null` value, if a default is in the corresponding property dictionary it will instead be set to that.
+Whenever a property is set to something from a `null` value, if a default is in the corresponding property dictionary it will instead be set to that.